Jets stay in playoff hunt with win over Senators - NewsBreak

 Ehlers equaled the score thanks to a lucky bounce with 1:11 remaining in the opening frame, netting his 25th of the season, and fifth in as many outings, when a pass ricocheted off a defender’s stick into the goal.

-Dubois’s 26th of the season – and 100th of his career – that snapped an eight-game drought put the Jets ahead for good 107 seconds into the second period.
-Then Stastny doubled the Winnipeg lead just before the game’s midway point by converting an Ehlers pass during a two-on-one rush for his 19th of the season.
+Dubois’s 26th of the season - and 100th of his career - snapped an eight-game drought and put the Jets ahead for good 107 seconds into the second period.
+Then Stastny doubled the Winnipeg lead just before the game’s midway point by converting Ehlers’ pass during a two-on-one rush.
+It was Stastny’s 19th score of the season.

 Tkachuk provided a boost for the Senators with a power-play goal 50 seconds into the third period, only to see Connor’s 42nd goal of the season restore Winnipeg’s two-goal edge five minutes later.

-The Jets suffered a loss when top-line center Mark Scheifele left the game favoring his left shoulder late in the second period after being on the receiving end of a hard check from Parker Kelly.
-Winnipeg is also without captain Blake Wheeler due to injury.
+The Jets suffered a loss when top-line center Mark Scheifele left the game favoring his left shoulder late in the second period after a hard check from Parker Kelly.
+Winnipeg also was without captain Blake Wheeler due to injury.

 Comments / 0

-Note: EditorsNote: Breaks up some run-on sentences throughout